ozyurtf/gpu-programming/README.md

 6. Time-Sharing: While primarily dedicated to one application, the quick context switch time allows for effective time-sharing of the GPU among multiple applications.

 These features contribute to the high performance and flexibility of modern GPUs, allowing them to efficiently handle a wide range of computational tasks across various applications.

+# Lecture 3 Notes
+- There is no branch prediction for GPU to leave space for more execution unit.
+- Kernel is a peice fo code that goes to GPU
+- Every thread execute a kernel
+- Every thread has a unique ID in block
+- Blocks also has to have some ID (we decide these IDs)
+- The group of blocks is called grid
+- All blocks must be of the same size
+- All threads in all the blocks should execute the same kernel
+- Assume that each SM has 32 SPs.
+Once is block assigned to SM and saved in there until execution finishes.
+One block goes to SM.
+That lbock has 32 SPs but the block has
+- I didn't understand why there are two groupings of threads: warp and block.
+- L1 is programmer transparent.
+That's why there is a shared memory in an SM and the SPs can communicate over shared memory instead of L1.
+You can control shared memory by hand.
+Global memory is also controllable by the user.
+You decide what to put inside the shared memory.
+- Kernels from the same application reads from the same global memory.
+- MPS is alternative to CUDA APIs.
+Designed to enable multi-process CUDA applications to utilizie Hyper-Q capatibilites (Hyper-Q is a feature in NVIDIA's Kepler and later GPUs that allows multiple CPU cores to simultaneously send work to a single GPU).
+Allows sevral different applications to use the GPU at any point
+- Two level of scheduler: thread scheduler and warp scheduler.
+- Registers are quite different in CPU and GPU.
+Every SM has thousands of registers in GPU.
+Registers are under user controller indirectly.
+- Cache coherency is not supported in GPU.
+If two applications access the same information simultaneously in the global memory, that would cause chaos.
+- All addresses in the GPU are allocated from a continuous 40-bit address space.
+- Global, shared, and local addresses are defined as ranges within this address space and can be accessed by common load/store instructions.